 There are reports that some Panasonics (the GX85, for example) blank the LCD after 30 seconds when using Wi-Fi, and there doesn’t appear to be a menu setting to prevent this.
 I don't have a GX85 to test with, so I’m simply reporting this as something to watch out for.
 Test with Image App if you have one of these cameras and see what happens.

 Some cameras will not display images on the EVF/LCD in certain recording modes.
 On the Sony A7Riii, images will not appear on the monitor of the camera if you record movies while the camera is connected to an HDMI device with [File Format] set to [XAVC S 4K].
 Check your camera’s operating manual for these sorts of limitations.

 Bolt and Paralinx send low-latency uncompressed video, but they don’t use Wi-Fi signaling, so their signals can’t be received by iDevices.
 And even if they could, the data rates would be scandalous.

 Some crews simply connect a Cube to the output of a Bolt or Paralinx receiver, and rebroadcast the video for iPhones ‘n’ iPads.

-school can buy 20 or more at half price, and give you a
+education.
+Your school can buy 20 or more at half price, and give you a

-Sadly there’s no good online description of the Volume Purchase Program at present, though it’s briefly mentioned here, under “Apps at a volume discount”, and there's some deployment info here.
+Sadly there’s no good online description of the Volume Purchase Program at present, though it’s mentioned here, under “Apps at a volume discount”, and there's some deployment info here.
 For more details, contact the Apple technology manager or IT folks at your school.

 I've never needed it myself, but Alex Lindsay said it was essential.
 So there it is.
 Who am I to argue with Alex Lindsay? :-)